To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 In February 2021 at age 73 and still in good shape, Rob underwent the first of his two hip replacements.
 By all accounts, it could not have gone more smoothly.
 Rob was home the next day, where he received plenty of help from his wife Cindy and lots of meals from friends and neighbors.

 “People were great to us and that means so much in recovery.”
-Rob says.
+Rob said.
 “After a month, I was already feeling that this would be a life-changer.”

 He opted to wait until summer was over to have the second operation.
 The day of surgery, Rob was anything but nervous laying on the table.